 Any party seeking oral argument must file either contemporaneously with the filing of the motion or opposition memorandum to a motion, or within three days after receipt of the opposition memorandum to a motion, a separate written request for oral argument.
-Oral argument will be permitted in such cases without further order of the court, unless the court advises the parties, as soon as practicable, that the request for oral argument is denied.
-[Amended October 1, 2003; February 1, 2011]
+Oral argument will be permitted in such cases only if ordered by the court.
+[Amended October 1, 2003; February 1, 2011; Amended January 1, 2024]